What is a group?

 Where and when do groups meet?

-Groups typically meet in homes, 7-9p or 6:30-8:30p.
+Groups typically meet in homes in the evening, usually for 2 hours.
 Most groups meet every other week.
 Support groups meet weekly for a determined time.

 What does a typical group meeting look like?